Jahysama/cv/blog_posts/about-my-website.md

 ## Introduction

-One day, I decided to completely recreate my personal website.
+I decided to completely recreate my personal website.
 The previous version was built with Next.js, but as someone who's not a frontend developer, I found myself out of my depth.
 I had simply forked another developer's code and made minor personalizations.
 This time, I wanted a stack I could understand and maintain, so I opted for HTMX and FastAPI.

 ## The Early Stages